N0w-StM/SDN_DDOS/README.md

    ├── NEW_MOD.pkl # Saved ML model
    └── NEW_SC.pkl # Saved ML scaler
 ```
-### Training
+## Training

-**Run the script:** Execute the python script.
-The script performs the following steps:
+The <a href="SDN_PJT.ipynb">SDN_DDOS.ipynb</a> file, follow these steps:

-    1- Loads and preprocesses the data.
+1. **Load and Preprocess the Data**
-    2- Splits the data into training and testing sets.
-    3- Trains a RandomForestClassifier model.
-    4- Evaluates the model using classification metrics and a confusion matrix.
+   The script begins by loading the dataset and applying necessary preprocessing techniques to prepare the data for modeling.

+2. **Split the Data**
+   The dataset is then divided into training and testing sets to ensure that the model can be effectively evaluated on unseen data.

+3. **Train the Model**
+   A `RandomForestClassifier` model is trained using the training set, allowing it to learn from the provided features and labels.

+4. **Evaluate the Model**
+   After training, the model's performance is assessed using classification metrics, such as accuracy, precision, recall, and F1-score.
+A confusion matrix is also generated to visualize the model's predictions versus the actual labels.

+5. **Save the Model and Scaler**
-    5- Saves the trained model and scaler to disk.
+   Finally, the trained model and the scaler used for preprocessing are saved to disk for future use, ensuring that you can easily load and utilize them without retraining.
-<p align="right">(<a href="SDN_PJT.ipynb">FILE</a>)</p>

 ### Model Evaluation